krishnakadiyala/NPAcourse/labs/Lab_14_Getting_Started_with_Conditionals.md

 ##### Step 13

-There is another way too if we pre-build a known platforms list per vendor.
+There is another way too if we pre-build a known platform list per vendor.

 ```python
 >>> cisco_platforms = ['catalyst', 'nexus', 'aci']